gurpreetseth-db/ML-GenAI-Lifecycles/README.md

 ## How to use these

 1. Pick the guide matching your project (classic ML or GenAI).
-2. Skim §0 (the mental model) and the one-page checklist at the end.
-3. Follow the sections in order for a first project; return to individual sections as a reference later.
+2. Follow the sections in order for a first project; return to individual sections as a reference later.
-4. Adapt the code blocks — they're faithful, teaching-oriented patterns; verify the newest API signatures against current Databricks docs before running.
+3. Adapt the code blocks — they're faithful, teaching-oriented patterns; verify the newest API signatures against current Databricks docs before running.

 ## Also available as PDF Docs